 Method 1.
 Fetch Content via Feedzy RSS Feeds Block

-This method is recommended if you decided not to import content to your WordPress website.
+This method is recommended if you decide not to import content to your WordPress website.

 Simply edit the post or page where you want to display the curated content and add the Feedzy RSS Feeds block to your content area.

-You can then enter a feed URL that you want to display or choose one of the feed categories you created earlier.
+You can then enter a feed URL to display or choose one of the feed categories you created earlier.

-You can then use the block settings panel to choose the number of items, style, and other settings for the feed.
+Next, use the block settings panel to select the feed’s number of items, style, and other settings.

 You can now preview it to see your curated content in action.